For High School Counselors

 Applications are available online; find out more about the application process.
 The priority deadline for fall applicants is November 1st.
 Out-of-state applicants applying after November 1st may be required to meet higher standards, depending on demand.

 - Test scores may be sent to firstname.lastname@example.org.
 The school code for ACT is 0144.
 The school code for SAT is 6866.

 - Encourage your students to review our high school credit requirements.

 - See the transfer equivalency guide for incoming college transfer credit.

 Application fee waivers are accepted in cases of financial hardship.
 In order to waive an application fee, you will need to provide our office with evidence that the student is on a free or reduced lunch program.
-We will also accept evidence of eligibility for state or federal aid like SNAP benefits, Medicare or Pell Grants, or fee waivers from programs such as Upward Bound, which will send a letter for the student.
+We will also accept evidence of eligibility for state or federal aid like SNAP benefits, Medicaid or Pell Grants, or fee waivers from programs such as Upward Bound, which will send a letter for the student.
 We are aware that there are other educational and governmental programs that provide assistance that are not listed here.
 If your student can provide proof of recent financial need, you can email us at email@example.com to see if it can be applied as a fee waiver.

 Fee waivers can be sent in the following ways: